FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: Experiments

 \subsection{Action Quality Understanding}

-We envision a future where people can use chatbots as AI-Coaches, who can understand and monitor peoples' exercise posture and movements and provide corrective feedback on it.
-Vision-Language Models (VLMs) or Multimodal Large Language Models (MLLMs) are a natural choice to implement such AI-Coach because their capability to conduct multimodal communication and processing.
+We envision a future where people can use chatbots as AI-Coaches, who can understand and monitor people's exercise posture and actions and provide corrective feedback on it.
+Vision-Language Models (VLMs) or Multimodal Large Language Models (MLLMs) are a natural choice to implement such AI-Coach because of their capability to conduct multimodal communication and processing.
 However, out of the box, these models might not have specialized skills/knowledge to perform fitness action quality assessment.
 We believe our multimodal data, the fitness action knowledge graph, and the fine-grained annotations in the FLEX dataset can bridge this gap.
 To that end, we create \textbf{FLEX-VideoQA dataset} (\autoref{sec:FLEX_VideoQA_Dataset}) containing fitness-based video question-answering samples.
 This dataset unlocks the integration of VLMs/MLLMs in AQA research.

-\textbf{Setup.} Noting its strong performance, we choose Qwen2.5‑VL‑3B\cite{bai2025qwen2}, a recently released multimodal chatbot model to develop our AI-driven Fitness Coach.
-Note that other VLMs can also be used.
-We evaluated its performance under three configurations: \textbf{1) Off-the-Shelf mode}: Using the original pretrained weights. \textbf{2) Rules-based Prompting mode}: Providing standardized action guidelines during the evaluation phase. \textbf{3) Supervised fine-tuning mode}: Applying a LoRA strategy to fine-tune the entire model on top of the pretrained weights.
-Further implementation details are provided in the \supplementary.

-\textbf{Metrics.} To comprehensively assess Qwen’s outputs, we employed BLEU, ROUGE-L, METEOR, CHRF++, and BERTScore‑F1, which are commonly used in LLM research, as metrics of generated text, alongside $R‑l2$ to evaluate prediction‑score accuracy.
+\textbf{Setup.} To comprehensively evaluate the performance of existing VLMs on the FLEX-VideoQA dataset, we selected several recently released SOTA models, including MiniCPM-O-2.6-8B \cite{yao2024minicpm}, InternVL3-2B \cite{zhu2025internvl3}, and Qwen2.5-VL-3B \cite{bai2025qwen2}.
+We evaluated their performance under three configurations: \textbf{1) Off-the-Shelf mode}: Using the original pretrained weights. \textbf{2) Rules-based Prompting mode}: Providing standardized action guidelines during the evaluation phase. \textbf{3) Supervised fine-tuning mode}: Applying a LoRA strategy to fine-tune the entire model on top of the pretrained weights.
+Further implementation details are provided in \supplementaryb.\\ \textbf{Metrics.} To comprehensively assess VLMs' outputs, we employed a wide range of commonly used metrics in VideoQA research (BLEU, ROUGE-L, METEOR, CHRF++, and BERTScore‑F1), as metrics of generated text, alongside $R-\ell_2$ to evaluate score-prediction accuracy.